aguirrealvaro/aguirrealvaro/README.md

 ### To Do:

-- review useclient childrens
-- context menu on logo: home page, copy svg, projects
+- context menu on logo: home page, copy svg
 - replace rq with server actions

 ### Backlog: